- Staff Roster

 Any change to a student’s regular dismissal plan requires a written note (dated and signed) from the parent/guardian.
 This note must be signed by both the teacher and someone from the office.
 The office staff keep track of these changes.
 Parents are encouraged to plan ahead and make changes to student dismissal plans before the child arrives at school.
 Students will not be allowed to arrange after school play dates during the school day.
 If there is a same day change, you may call the office prior to 2:30 pm.
 If we receive no written note or phone call, we will always honor the regular plan.

 Teachers escort students to the front of the school at dismissal time.
-Adult supervision is provided to ensure student safety on the sidewalk in front of the school, in the parking lot and at the parent pick up area on Cormorant.
+Adult supervision is provided to ensure student safety on the sidewalk in front of the school, in the parking lot, and at the parent pick up areas.

 Dismissal is a busy time.
 If you walk to school to pick up your child or park your car and meet your child, you will need to wait outside the school near the portable building.
-When you tell your child you will pick then up after school you should designate CAR LINE OR PORTABLES.
-These are the two parent pick up locations for grades 1-5.
-Kindergarten parents can pick up outside of the kindergarten classroom doors on the outside of the building.
-We thank you in advance.
+When you tell your child you will pick them up after school you should designate CAR LINE OR PORTABLES.
+These are the two parent pick up locations.
+If parents/guardians are picking up through the CARLINE, please follow the traffic pattern indicated on the traffic map above, found under arrival/dismissal.
+Kindergarten parents who are on foot can pick up outside of the kindergarten classroom doors on the outside of the building.

 Classroom instruction begins promptly at 8:30 a.m.
 Students are expected to be at school and on time every day that they are healthy.
 We appreciate your efforts to schedule appointments after school hours whenever possible.